Baltimore County near the town of Edgemere

 The North Point State Park Volunteers maintain and rent out a small bay-front gazebo.
 It seats up to 30 people, and can be rented for the day for $40 by calling 410-477-0757.
 Patrons renting the gazebo will be required to pay the park entrance fee.

 The building was named after Steve Takos, a volunteer who spearheaded the renovation efforts in the park.
-Hours are Memorial Day weekend through Labor Day, Wednesday-Sunday, 11 a.m. to 4 p.m.
+Hours are Memorial Day weekend through Labor Day, Wednesday through Sunday, 11 a.m. to 4 p.m.

 Bikes are welcome throughout much of the park, except in the Wildlands Area.

-North Point features two fishing piers (including the 1,000 foot Crystal Pier) and a long shoreline that present good fishing opportunities.
-Anglers ages 16 and older are required to possess a Maryland Tidal Fishing License.
+North Point features two fishing piers (including the 1,000-ft.
+Crystal Pier) and a long shoreline that present good fishing opportunities.
+Anglers ages 16- and-older are required to possess a Maryland Tidal Fishing License.

 The gazebo, fishing piers, trolley station, fountain, and Takos Visitor’s Center are accessible.
 For additional accessible amenities in Maryland State Parks, visit the Accessibility For All section of this website.

-Over half of the park (667 acres) has received legislative protection as State Wildlands.
+Over half of the park (667 acres) has received legislative protection as state Wildlands.
 Bicycles are prohibited in the Wildlands.
-The Wildlands (along with the park’s Wetlands area) provide opportunities to observe local birds and wildlife including: muskrats, beavers, foxes, otters, osprey, great blue herons and bald eagles.
+The Wildlands (along with the park’s wetland area) provide opportunities to observe local birds and wildlife including: muskrats, beavers, foxes, otters, osprey, great blue herons and bald eagles.

 North Point has been continuously farmed for almost 350 years, with evidence of human occupation dating back almost 9,000 years.
 During the War of 1812, local militia skirmished with British troops seeking to invade Baltimore.
 The British route to Baltimore passed through the present-day park and is known today as the "Defenders Trail."

 Bay Shore Park was demolished in the late-1940s when Bethlehem Steel bought the land.
-The property was acquired by DNR in 1987 to provide resource protection and limited access to the Bay.
+The property was acquired by Maryland Department of Natural Resources in 1987 to provide resource protection and limited access to the Bay.

-The North Point Volunteers sponsor numerous activities throughout the year, including an Easter Egg Hunt, Earth Day clean-up, and the Youth Fishing Derby.
+The North Point Volunteers sponsor numerous activities throughout the year, including an Easter Egg Hunt, Earth Day clean-up and the Youth Fishing Derby.
 Their volunteers have restored and continue to maintain the fountain that was a centerpiece of the old Bay Shore Park.
-For more information, contact park headquarters or stop by the North Point Visitor Center during open hours, or visit their website at: www.northpointstatepark.net.
+For more information, contact park headquarters, stop by the North Point Visitor Center during operating hours, or visit their website at: www.northpointstatepark.homestead.com.

 580 Taylor Ave, Annapolis MD 21401